mongodb/docs/source/includes/manpage-options-audit.rst

       * - ``syslog``

-        - Output the audit log to syslog in JSON format.
+        - Output the audit events to syslog in JSON format.
 Not available on Windows.
 Audit messages have a syslog severity level of ``info`` and a facility level of ``user``.